swahlquist/LingoLinq/CODE_INVESTIGATION.md

 `persistence.sync` - If users cannot sync or their syncs do not actually save data correctly for offline use, this is where to start.

-`CoughDrop.Board.skinned_url` - If boards show the original symbols instead of the user-preferred symbol library or skin tone, there may be an issue here.
+`SweetSuite.Board.skinned_url` - If boards show the original symbols instead of the user-preferred symbol library or skin tone, there may be an issue here.